zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 # VI.
 CONCLUSION
 - Both models do not perform well.
-- Random Forest on TFIDF Features is overfitting.
+- Random Forest on TFIDF Features is fitted well, specially on test data which is not used in any steps of the modeling,but it is not the best model .
-- Random Forest on LDA Features give more realistic results, but not the best model.
+- Random Forest on LDA Features give not-bad metrics.
 - New models need to tried to get an appropriate model for our dataset and problem statement.